hannah68/cs-lists/README.md

 Javascript has a native type for hash tables - the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 A Map is similar to an [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object), in that both let you set keys to values, retrieve those values, delete keys, and later, find whether something is stored at a key.
 Javascript only introduced the Map (and the [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)) in 2015 (with ES6), so historically, Objects have predominated.
 However, there are [important differences between the two](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map#objects_vs._maps), not least that a Map allows you to use _any_ value as a key, whereas an Object only allows a String; hence, in _some_ cases, a Map may be more appropriate.

+A javascript Map has the following main operations:

+1. `set`, which adds an element
+2. `get`, which fetches an element
+3. `delete`, which removes an element
+4. `has`, which checks whether the given key has an associated value
+5. `size`, which reports the number of elements in the Map

 ```js
 const contacts = new Map()
 contacts.set('Steve', {phone: "0123 456789", address: "123 Easy Street"})